twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

     </tr>
     <tr>
       <td>hidden.bs.offcanvas</td>
-      <td>This event is fired when a offcanvas element has been hidden from the user (will wait for CSS transitions to complete).</td>
+      <td>This event is fired when an offcanvas element has been hidden from the user (will wait for CSS transitions to complete).</td>
     </tr>
   </tbody>
 </table>